"Be mindful of the coming of the dawn, for demons dance in the shadows."

-It was finally decided between all who “investigated” the death, Tom simply didn’t see the opening and walked right over the edge.
+It was finally decided among all who “investigated” the death, Tom simply didn’t see the opening and walked right over the edge.

-“Kids will be kids,” the sheriff had said shaking his head.
-“Seems they were performing some kind of ritual and halfway through,” the sheriff shrugged. “the boy tripped and fell.
+“Kids will be kids,” the sheriff had said, shaking his head.
+“Seems they were performing some kind of ritual and halfway through, the boy tripped and fell.
 No foul play.
 We’re all just lucky we’re not burying three boys today.”
 Then he made some loud promises about making the plant more inaccessible which basically consisted of barbed wire on top of the fences.
 Supposedly they fixed the part of the fence that had been cut, as well, and that was it.

 Whether or not Tom had that piece of glass with him when he fell, they never said.